tradingview/documentation-guidelines/PineBlogPosts/README.md

 When they are done properly, blog posts reflect the professionalism of our teams.
 What we say and how we say it are both important.

 Blog posts should be well-planned and coordinated with the rollout of the feature.
 Many people must contribute to make great posts.
-Their work requires adequate time, so it's important that we give them enough of it for them to do their work properly.
+Their work requires time; we must ensure they have enough of it to do their work properly.